 Your employer is not vicariously liable unless you are at fault for the crash.
 Drivers are typically at fault when they make a mistake that leads to a collision, such as speeding, failing to yield, or driving distracted.
 Nevada recognizes comparative fault, as found in NRS 41.141, which means that two or more parties could share the blame for a wreck.

 Criminal Actions & Vicarious Liability

-Personal Liability for Accidents when Driving a Company Car
+Personal Liability for Accidents in a Company Car

-Check that you have insurance that covers the company car.
+In certain situations, an employee will be responsible for paying compensation.
+This typically happens when vicarious liability does not apply, or the employee has committed a crime.
+For example, if you were running a personal errand while driving the company vehicle and caused an accident, the victim cannot sue your employer, so they will come after you.
+It’s crucial to ensure that you have insurance that covers the company car.
 If you do, then the policy might cover the accident.
-If not, you could be sued personally, and the victim could come after your personal assets.
+If not, you could be sued personally, and the victim could come after your assets.

 Determining Fault & Vicarious Liability

-Our team of attorneys can help you untangle legal liability issues, including whether vicarious liability applies.
+Our team of attorneys, lead by Farhan Naqvi, can help you untangle legal liability issues, including whether vicarious liability applies.
 For assistance, please schedule a free consultation with a Las Vegas car accident attorney today.